shivsharan10/AAVE-Collateral-Pool/README.md

 To figure out the share for each member, we can simply divide the total aDai balance by the number of members.

 ### Withdraw From Pool
-A. In the withdraw function, withdraw the entire balance of aDai from the pool, distributing the appropriate share to each member who joined the collateral group.
+A. In the withdraw function, withdraw the entire balance of aDai from the pool, distributing the appropriate share to each member who joined the collateral group.<br/>
-B. Before you can call withdraw on the pool you will need to approve the aDai to be spent by the pool.
+B. Before you can call withdraw on the pool you will need to approve the aDai to be spent by the pool.<br/>

 ## 4. Borrowing ERC20s

 After the members have transferred their DAI to the smart contract, let's allow any member to borrow against it.
 Let's support any ERC20 token that has reserves in the AAVE system.

 A. In the CollateralGroup borrow function, call borrow on the AAVE pool to borrow the amount of asset specified by the arguments.
-Be sure to set the onBehalfOf to the collateral group contract, this way the debt is incurred to the smart contract which holds the collateral.
+Be sure to set the onBehalfOf to the collateral group contract, this way the debt is incurred to the smart contract which holds the collateral. <br/>
-B. You can set the referral code as you wish and the interestRateMode should either be 1 for stable or 2 for variable rates.
+B. You can set the referral code as you wish and the interestRateMode should either be 1 for stable or 2 for variable rates.<br/>
 C. Once you have borrowed the asset, you will need to transfer the ERC20 to the function caller so they can use it.
-You can use the IERC20 interface to call the asset ERC20 contract in order to make this transfer.
+You can use the IERC20 interface to call the asset ERC20 contract in order to make this transfer.<br/>

 ## 5. Repay Loan